Milwaukee driver shoots children who threw snowballs at car

 MILWAUKEE (AP) — A driver shot and wounded two children who threw snowballs at a car in Milwaukee, police said.

-Officers who responded to a shooting report Saturday night on the north side of Milwaukee found the injured children and gave them first aid until they were taken to a hospital.
+Officers who responded to a shooting report Saturday night on the north side of Milwaukee found the injured children — a 13-year-old boy and a 12-year-old girl — and gave them first aid until they were taken to a hospital.

-The children are a 13-year-old boy and a 12-year-old girl.
-Both suffered non-life-threatening gunshot wounds, police said in a news release.
+Both suffered non-life-threatening gunshot wounds, police said.

-Investigators say they’re looking for the driver of a white Toyota who fired at the kids.
+Investigators say they’re looking for the driver of a white Toyota who fired at the children, who they said were in a group of juveniles throwing snowballs at passing cars.